dvtate/terminal-colors/README.md

 # terminal-colors [![Build Status](https://travis-ci.org/dvtate/terminal-colors.svg?branch=master)](https://travis-ci.org/dvtate/terminal-colors)
 A colorful terminal text effects library.
 It makes using terminal effects ie- color changes, blinking text, rich text, etc. easier.
 This is actually just a small part of my scripting language, but I felt it could be useful on it's own.

-NOTE: this shouldn't be compatible with windows versions prior to windows 10, so I reccomend not using windows at all.
+NOTE: this shouldn't be compatible with windows, so I reccomend not using windows at all.
 ## example.cpp running in xterm <!-- update this plz-->
 ![example gif](demo.gif)